 The FDIC has separately required insured depository institutions ("IDIs") with \$50 billion or more in total assets, such as M&T Bank, to submit to the FDIC periodic plans for resolution in the event of the institution's failure.
 In January 2021, the FDIC lifted its existing moratorium on resolution plans, resuming the requirement for resolution plan submissions for IDIs with \$100 billion or more in assets.
 The FDIC also announced its intention to engage in targeted engagement and capabilities testing related to resolution planning with select firms, for which M&T Bank most recently participated during 2021.
-In June 2021, the FDIC issued a Statement on Resolution Plans for IDI's, which, among other things, provides general information regarding the content that filers are expected to prepare and extends the submission frequency for specified IDI's to a three-year resolution plan to the FDIC in November 2022.
+In June 2021, the FDIC issued a Statement on Resolution Plans for IDI's, which, among other things, provides general information regarding the content that filers are expected to prepare and extends the submission frequency for specified IDI's to a three-year resolution plan filing cycle.
+Pursuant to this filing cycle, M&T Bank submitted its most recent resolution plan to the FDIC in November 2022.